Stephen Sweeney: Awards and recognition

-Sweeney is frequently cited as the most powerful elected Democrat in New Jersey.
+Sweeney was frequently cited as the most powerful elected Democrat in New Jersey.
 Sweeney was ranked #4 by NJBIZ in their 2015 "Power 100" rankings of the most influential people statewide, and was ranked #4 by PolitickerNJ in their most recent annual ranking of the state's most powerful elected officials.
 Institutional Investor Magazine ranked Sweeney #12 nationwide on their "2017 Political Pension Power 25" list, ahead of figures such as financier Paul Singer and AFL-CIO President Richard Trumka.
 In March 2022, Rowan University announced the formation of the Steve Sweeney Center for Public Policy in their College of Humanities & Social Sciences.
-Sweeney is actively involved in a variety of local service and non-profit organizations and has received numerous accolades from business leaders, volunteer organizations, labor advocates, environmentalists and other important organizations from around New Jersey.
-He is especially committed to supporting and advocating for those with developmental disabilities—Sweeney's daughter, Lauren, was born prematurely with Down syndrome.
-Sweeney often credits his daughter with prompting his entry in to politics.

 Sweeney's awards include the Outstanding State Legislator Award from the NJ Veterans of Foreign Wars and the "Legislator of the Year" Award from the New Jersey State Chamber of Commerce (2011).

+2025 gubernatorial campaign

+On December 11, 2023, Sweeney launched his campaign to succeed term-limited Governor Phil Murphy in the 2025 New Jersey gubernatorial election.
+He was the second major candidate to declare for the Democratic Party nomination after Jersey City Mayor Steven Fulop.

+Sean Spiller, Josh Gottheimer, Mikie Sherrill are other Democrats who are also running for Governor of New Jersey in 2025.

+Sweeney was previously considered a contender for governor in the 2013 and 2017 elections, ultimately deciding against running on both occasions.

 Personal life

 Sweeney and his wife, Patti, were married in 1986.
-They live in West Deptford Township, New Jersey, and have two children, Stephen and Lauren.
+They live in West Deptford Township, New Jersey, and have two children.